nathansbradshaw/zmk-the-seahorse/README.md

 Firmware for the sea horse pcb based on the Ferris Sweep The board can be found here: https://github.com/nathansbradshaw/the-seahorse

+V2 has a trackpoint and therefore needs special setup if building locally

 # Flashing
 See [Flashing Guide](https://zmk.dev/docs/development/build-flash)
 ## Local